 Membership with your local club also entitles you to compete with any other VCV affiliated club in Victoria, and at VCV controlled "Opens" and championship events.

-Membership is open to women 30 years and older, and men 35 years and older.
+Membership is open to men and women 30 years of age and older.
 Membership lasts from the 1st of January each year, to the 31st of December.
 Ages are taken from the 1st of January each year, so if you were to turn 40 in November 2014, then you are deemed to be 40 from the 1st of January to the 31st of December 2014.

 First Time Membership

 If you are joining for the first time, or have let your membership lapse and wish to rejoin, you can join after the 1st of October for the following year, that is you get 15 months membership instead of 12 months for the first year.
 This is so that riders do not have to wait until after the 1st of January to race if they wish to join late in the year, in which case they would otherwise have had to pay full membership for only a few months.
 For more information on online registration see below.

 New riders who have not held an AVCC licence in the last 5 years or completed two AVCC trial rides, are entitled to two trial rides (with the same club) within a one month period without joining a club.
 They will be asked on the day to complete a Trial Ride form, provided by the club, which will cover them for insurance for the duration of those two events.
 After the trial ride period they will need to join a Vets club to continue racing.

 Online Registration - JOIN ONLINE NOW